-(1) Matters to be decided at a labor-management committee
+(1) Matters to be resolved at a labor-management committee (matters with "\" will take effect from April 1, 2024)

-[i] Concrete scope of covered types of work
+[i] Types of work covered by the system

-Covered types of work refer to work such as planning, researching and analyzing matters that affect operation of the business (matters affecting business operation of the company to which the workplace belongs, and influential original business plans and operational plans, etc.) for which the employer does not give concrete instructions concerning the means of executing work or the allocation of time, which need to be left to the discretion of workers due to the nature of the work.
+Covered types of work for management-related work refer to work such as planning, researching and analyzing matters that affect operation of the business for which the employer does not give concrete instructions as to decisions or the like concerning the means of executing work or the allocation of time, as the employer needs to leave a significant amount of the methods of conducting it and the allocation of time to the workers engaged in that work.

-[ii] Concrete scope of covered workers
+[ii] Scope of covered workers

 Covered workers are those who have knowledge and experience for properly executing the relevant work and must regularly engage in the relevant work.
-The scope of covered workers may differ depending on types of work.
-Therefore, it is necessary to concretely clarify workers' years of experience and qualifications in order to specify the coverage.
-For example, the scope of workers needs to be concretely specified, in such manner as "workers who are university graduates and have around 5-year work experience" or "workers ranked as a chief or with a higher status (Grade \circ or above)."
+The scope of "those who have knowledge and experience for properly executing the relevant work" may differ depending on types of work.
+Therefore, it is necessary to concretely clarify workers' years of work experience and vocational qualifications in order to specify the coverage.

-[iii] Hours during which workers are deemed to have worked
+[iii] Daily hours during which workers are deemed to have worked (deemed working hours)

-Deemed working hours need to be concretely specified as daily working hours of covered workers.
+Hours deemed as working hours must to be concretely resolved as daily working hours of covered workers.
+It is impossible to agree the number of working hours on a weekly or monthly basis.